kikoalmela/freeCodeCamp-myStuff/01-responsive-web-design/survey-form/README.md

-# Responsive Web Design Projects - Build a Tribute Page
+# Responsive Web Design Projects - Build a Survey Form

 ## Instructions
 1. From your terminal, clone locally using `git clone https://github.com/kikoalmela/freeCodeCamp-myStuff.git` (This will clone all my freeCodeCamp repository)